 Duolingo learners improve all language skills

-A recent study tested outcomes across all four skills and found that university students learning Spanish with Duolingo significantly improved in all four language skills after just three months.
+A recent study found that university students learning Spanish with Duolingo significantly improved in all four language skills after just three months.
 In fact, after just 4-6 weeks of using Duolingo, beginners achieved 90% accuracy in a test of short spoken and written conversation!

 These results also extend to our English courses.
-In one study, we tested Spanish, Portuguese, and Japanese learners who had completed the A2 CEFR level of English content on Duolingo.
+In one study, learners who had completed the A2 CEFR level of Duolingo's English content scored above A2 in reading and listening on an independent standardized test.

 Two graphs, side by side.
 The first shows reading proficiency scores for Duolingo learners at the end of the A2 section of the course, compared to the expected A2 proficiency score.
 The A2 score is 540 and Duolingo learners scored over 560!
 The second graph shows listening proficiency scores, and the expected A2 listening score is 534, and Duolingo learners at the end of the A2 section score nearly 540.